danielsaidi/DeckKit/Sources/DeckKit/DeckKit.docc/DeckKit.md

 # ``DeckKit``

-DeckKit is a Swift SDK that helps you build deck-based apps in SwiftUI.
+DeckKit is a SwiftUI SDK that helps you build deck-based apps.